 Frankly speaking – they all seemed and sounded good when I was young.

 But, having been an entrepreneur for 12 years, I know in my mind – the above answers are B.S reasons and should not lead anyone to start a company.

 If you are inspired to start a company for any of the above reasons.

 However, there are times” when I am enlightened,” and I think straight like a monk who has had a bottle of the old monk.

-An answer like “We are going to solve a problem that definitely had a market need” is more convincing than anything else.
+An answer like “We will solve a problem that definitely had a market need” is more convincing than anything else.

-Once, I am convinced that I am getting into something that will have an impact and, most importantly – makes me happy.
+Once, I am convinced that I am getting into something that will be impactful and, most importantly – makes me happy.